Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Related Work

 \section{Related Work}

-Underwater image enhancement methods have been widely applied in computer vision and image processing \cite{zhuang1}.
-Underwater image enhancement methods based on deep learning can be categorized into methods based on prior and end-to-end methods.
+UIE techniques have become increasingly prevalent in the domains of computer vision and image processing \cite{zhuang1}.
+Broadly speaking, deep learning-based UIE methods can be divided into prior-based methods and end-to-end methods.